Roland Deschain: Characteristics

 Physically, Roland is described by most of his ka'tet as "old long, tall, and ugly" with "blue, bombadier's eyes."
-He is described as tall and lanky, with a problematic hip that frequently troubled him yet doesn't mention to his travel companions.
+He is described as tall and lanky.
 Emotionally, Roland at times appears detached or unsympathetic, often reacting with seeming indifference or anger at signs of cowardice or self-pity, yet he possesses a strong sense of heroism, often attempting to help those in need.
 He is shown to be emotionally scarred from the deaths of all his friends and family, often thinking about their words and actions, and he is said (on more than one occasion by himself) to lack imagination.
 He describes this trait as being "not very good in thinking around corners".
 He is nevertheless highly intelligent and perceptive, exemplified by his interest in riddles; though he enjoys hearing them, he usually overcomplicates the solution.
 Cuthbert, Roland's childhood best friend, once said the gears in Roland's head turn slow, but grind extremely well.
 Roland is impatient, especially when he is under stress, and often makes a rotating gesture with his hand, which means 'go on, hurry, move on' in conversations.
 Similarly, he prefers not to over-plan his actions, trusting in his instinct and skill at improvising according to the situation.
 He is also shown not to have a great sense of humor; despite his love for riddles, he rarely jokes and is visibly irritated at times when Eddie (and in the past, Cuthbert) joke around.

 In The Waste Lands, Susannah compares Roland first to Marshal Matt Dillon of Gunsmoke, but later comes to believe he is more like John F. Kennedy.
 While she acknowledges that Roland lacks the president's imagination, both men have similar levels of charisma, cunning, and romance.
+In Song of Susannah, King tells Roland and Eddie, "You started as a version of Sergio Leone's Man With No Name."
 King often notes Roland's strong sense of romance in his narrations, but describes this aspect of the gunslinger's character as being usually hidden by his more dominant sense of pragmatism.

 Roland is also shown to care a great deal for his Ka-Tet, or "Companions in fate", and often puts himself at risk to save or assist them.
 When confronted with the choice between saving one of them or getting one step closer to the fabled Dark Tower of legend, Roland often, but not always, feels inclined to choose the Tower; however, many members of his Ka-Tets, both old and new, make the choice for him, suggesting the enormity of his quest.